progmaticltd/homebox/docs/email-configuration.md

 The platform can scan the emails received and sent, using [ClamAV](https://clamav.net/).

-- You can disable the antivirus, by setting ‘active’ to false.
+- You can enable or disable the antivirus, by setting ‘active’ to true or false, respectively.
 - By default, emails with viruses are dropped silently, but you can set the action to ‘bounce’ if you wish to send an alert to the external senders.

 # Master users

 As Dovecot is used, it is possible to activate the "impersonate" or _master users_ feature.
 If you activate this option, a _master_ user will be created, allowing you to logon as any user.
-The RoundCube impersonate plugin will be activated as well.

 Example with this configuration: